 Don’t avoid or deny your response.
 As a leader, what you do and say must be authentic and congruent with what your body is saying.
 So self-regulation is paramount.
 If it’s your bodily response, it may be as simple as training yourself to pause before speaking or taking action.
 You might take a few deep breaths, get a drink of water, or wash your hands.
 If it’s a reaction of others, you might invite the individual or group to walk to a comfortable place and regroup so everyone can refocus on the matter.

 I also like to coach my career and business clients to value “buying themselves some time” to pull themselves together before making a declaration of what action steps will need to be carried out.
 However, when buying time, it’s important to verbally inform people when you intend to give them information.
-For example, letting them know “I’ll call a meeting this afternoon (or tomorrow morning or at our Wednesday session) to outline our next steps…” both give you some time to prepare while also informing your team when you’ll get back to them.
+For example, letting them know “I’ll call a meeting this afternoon (or tomorrow morning or at our Wednesday session) to outline our next steps…” gives you some time to prepare while also informing your team when you’ll get back to them.
 You buy time to ground yourself while also grounding them for the short term.

 TIP: A first impression can be hard to change, unless you quickly take charge of your own response by grounding yourself and others.
 Adopt and practice self-regulation techniques at home and in the office so they become more second nature.
 Coaching can offer many ways to manage your personal physiological responses and help you develop communication options that are authentic and expand your personal and leadership style.